blackbird014/trainer/analysis/modularization-analysis.md

 4. **Support** multiple LLM providers and data sources
 5. **Create** reusable components for the broader community
 6. **Ensure Quality** through automated testing with the test-agent module
+7. **Protect** against security threats with the prompt-security module

 The proposed architecture maintains the simplicity of the current file-based approach while adding the flexibility needed for more advanced use cases.
 Each module is independently useful and can be developed, tested, and distributed separately.

+**Key Architectural Decisions**:
-The inclusion of a dedicated test-agent module ensures that testing is not an afterthought but a core part of the development workflow, enabling confident refactoring and safe agentic development practices.
+- **Test-Agent Module**: Ensures testing is not an afterthought but a core part of the development workflow, enabling confident refactoring and safe agentic development practices.
+- **Security Module**: Provides comprehensive protection against prompt injection attacks, making security a first-class concern from the start.
+The security module is designed to be reusable across any prompt-based application, not just the trainer project.

+The security module (Phase 2) is prioritized early in the migration strategy to ensure all prompt operations are protected from the beginning, establishing security as a foundational concern rather than an afterthought.